-Did you know that your personal values play a huge role in determining whether or not you experience a sense of satisfaction from reaching your goals in life?
-Did you know that if you don’t take the time to figure out what your personal standards are, you can easily undermine your own success without even realizing it?
+Did you know that your personal core values play a huge role in determining whether or not you experience a sense of satisfaction from reaching your goals in life?
+Did you know that if you don’t take the time to figure out what your core values and standards are, you can easily undermine your own success without even realizing it?

 Just to be clear, we are not just talking about success in business.
-We are talking about success in life and how it relates to your personal sense of self-worth, your relationships, and your level of joy and satisfaction.
+We are talking about success in life and how your core values relate to your personal sense of self-worth, your relationships, and your level of joy and satisfaction.

 If you want to have a life that feels satisfying and worthwhile, you must be clear on what is right and what is wrong according to your personal code of ethics.